gdcc/dataverse-globus/README.md

 sudo touch /etc/nginx/conf.d/dataverseglobus.conf
 ```

 The following is a sample `dataverseglobus.conf` file.
 You may adjust as needed to suite your installation.
+Copy the config below into `dataverseglobus.conf`
+Replace path to certificate and key with correct path, as well as insert your server name.
 ```
 server {
     listen 443 ssl;
     ssl_certificate /path/to/your/certificate.cer;
     ssl_certificate_key /path/to/your/private/key.key;
-    server_name dvglobus.whoi.edu;
+    server_name your.server.com;

     root /usr/share/nginx/html/globus/;